cloud-hypervisor/cloud-hypervisor/docs/tracing.md

 # Tracing

-Cloud Hypervisor has a basic tracing infrastucture, particularly focussed on the tracing of the initial VM setup.
+Cloud Hypervisor has a basic tracing infrastructure, particularly focussed on the tracing of the initial VM setup.

 ## Usage